VOCAL FUSION REPERTOIRE & VIDEOS

 "Ebb Tide"written in 1953, the build-up, tonal quality and dynamics of this song are representative of the ocean waves coming in and out, to and from the shores, and these complexities make this a really difficult song to perform well.
 Vic Damone recorded this in 1953, and Frank Sinatra, Tom Jones, have also issued recordings of the piece.
 The Righteous Brothers had the most commercially successful recording of this piece in 1965, with their recording peaking at No.5 in the US Hot 100.

 " I Got Rhythm" Whilst we have sung several different Arrangements of this George and Ira Gershwin 1930 Jazz Standard, THIS fabulous Arrangement has been specially written for Vocal Fusion by Nick Bryant.
-We have had the piece since late 2019, but because of the Coronavirus outbreak in 2020, are unlikely to perform it publically until 2021.
-This really does have rhythm
+VFA performed this song at the BABS Convention in 2022

 "Lately" - without any doubt, this haunting soul-ballad, written and initially sung by legend Stevie Wonder in 1980, has been particularly important to Vocal Fusion.
 The song, as performed by Stevie Wonder eventually reached No.3 in the UK Charts, and in 2017 was beautifully adapted into 4 Part Harmony by Matt Gallagher for "Voices of Gotham" Chorus, - an important Barbershop Chorus in the USA.